BusTech: Fusion Capital Holdings ownership

 Bustech was not included in the April 2019 purchase of the Transit Australia Group by the AATS Group (now Kinetic Group).
 In September 2019, it was announced that Bustech will be merging with its joint venture partner Precision Buses, which is owned by Fusion Capital Holdings.
 Both organisations would have a combined strategic management and direction under a new holding company called Australian Bus Corporation, a wholly owned subsidiary of Fusion.
 However, each of them would retain their own brand identities and continue to operate in their own capacity at their respective facilities.

 In June 2020, Bustech formed a partnership with Ebusco to produce the zero emission Ebusco 2.2 model and the next generation, carbon based Ebusco 3.0 model in Australia in a purpose built high tech facility.

 In August 2020, Bustech and Proterra announced a new collaboration to manufacture the all-electric ZDi 12.5m city bus utilizing Proterra’s battery technology platform.

 In December 2020 Bustech was rebranded as the BusTech Group.

 In late 2023, production was moved from Burleigh Heads, to Rocklea in Brisbane.

 GoZero Group ownership

 On 12 August 2024, BusTech was placed into administration.
 In September 2024, both BusTech companies were contracted to be acquired by the GoZero Group.
 The sale was finalised in July 2025.

+On 22 October 2025, BusTech re-located the Adelaide from Edinburgh to Green Fields.